kecbigmt/docgent/docs/memory-bank/progress.md

 1. **Source URI Formatting**: The current URI format for sources is not directly usable as URLs and needs to be improved.
 RAG corpus entries use file paths as displayName, which doesn't allow direct access to the source documents.

-2. **Architectural Concern - Slack Dependency in Application Layer**: The `AttemptCompleteHandler` currently contains Slack-specific message formatting logic, which violates clean architecture principles.
-The Slack-specific presentation logic needs to be moved to the infrastructure layer.

-3. **Context Management**: There may be limitations in how much context the agent can effectively manage, potentially affecting the quality of generated documentation or answers.
+2. **Context Management**: There may be limitations in how much context the agent can effectively manage, potentially affecting the quality of generated documentation or answers.

-4. **Integration Edge Cases**: There may be edge cases in the interactions between Slack, GitHub, and Vertex AI that haven't been fully addressed.
+3. **Integration Edge Cases**: There may be edge cases in the interactions between Slack, GitHub, and Vertex AI that haven't been fully addressed.

-5. **Error Recovery**: While basic error handling is in place, more sophisticated recovery mechanisms may be needed for production use.
+4. **Error Recovery**: While basic error handling is in place, more sophisticated recovery mechanisms may be needed for production use.